 Working with local and national partners, Blumont helps meet the needs of families today, while strengthening a foundation for the government’s long-term efforts to deliver assistance to victims of conflict.

 As armed conflict continues in Afghanistan, thousands of civilians are caught in the crossfire of attacks each year.
 Homes and businesses are destroyed, and people are injured or killed—leaving families to cope with the trauma of loss while trying to rebuild their lives.

 Blumont’s work for the USAID-funded Conflict Mitigation Assistance for Civilians (COMAC) activity works to meet the needs victims face in the immediate aftermath of events, while also helping to strengthen the systems and institutions that will enable more people to access the services they need.
 The COMAC team collaborates with local governance and the Afghan government to track incidents and identify people in need of assistance.

-Rohullah was a university student when he was caught in a clash between Taliban and Afghan security forces.
+Rohullah was a university student when he was caught in the crossfire of a clash.
 He was admitted to a local hospital with a severe leg injury and was in danger of losing his leg to amputation.
 Notified by a district official, a COMAC health officer visited Rohullah and determined that his leg was not healing correctly, but the hospital lacked the medical expertise and technology needed to treat him.

 Working with local authorities, the COMAC team arranged for Rohullah to be transferred to a private hospital where he received specialized care.
 After five days of advanced orthopedic care, Rohullah was on his way to full recovery.